Biles and Ledecky headline Day 2 of Olympic competition

-TOKYO (AP) — Two of America’s star Olympians headline Saturday’s events at the Tokyo Games as Simone Biles and Katie Ledecky both begin their quests to rewrite the record books.
+TOKYO (AP) — Two of America’s star Olympians headline Sunday’s events at the Tokyo Games as Simone Biles and Katie Ledecky both begin their quests to rewrite the record books.

 The U.S. men’s basketball team begins play, while surfing makes its Olympic debut and the women’s skateboarders see their first action.
 Here are some things to watch. (all times Eastern):